codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 # My Questions
 - How many people usually work from the office now?
+- How many teams do you work with?
+- How do you collaborate and coordinate with other teams?
 - If you hire me today, how will you know in a year's time that I was the right fit?